Travel Happy

 • the dark green Silom line that runs from Bang Wa to National Stadium

-There is also the Gold Line, which opened in December 2020.
+There is also the very short Gold Line, which opened in December 2020.
 This connects the Silom line to the Icon Siam shopping mall.
 You can also get to Icon Siam by travelling to Saphan Taksin BTS and then taking the free Icon Siam ferry boat to Icon Siam.
 The Gold Line currently has two stops, ending at Klong San.
 It will be eventually extended with one more station – Prajadhipok.

-There are currently 2 MRT (underground) lines:
+There are currently 4 MRT lines:

 • the MRT Purple Line which runs from Tao Poon to Khlong Bang Phai which is mainly to serve the greater Bangkok suburbs.